plone/plone-backend/README.md

     volumes:
       - data:/data
     ports:
-    - "8100:8100"
+    - "8100"

 volumes:
   data: {}
 ```

-Now, run `docker-compose up -d` from your project directory.
+Now, run `docker-compose up -d --scale backend=4` from your project directory.

-Point your browser at http://localhost:8080 and you should see the default Plone site creation page.
+Point your browser at http://localhost:8080 (login `admin:admin`) and you should see the default Plone site creation page.

+Point your browser at http://localhost:1936 (login `admin:admin`) and you should see HAProxy statistics for your Plone cluster.

 ### Persisting data